davidverweij/davidverweij.github.io/_posts/2020-07-01-phonegrown.md

 </p>
 <h2 class="h2">Contribution</h2>
 <p>
 This project continues the research from the <u><a href="{{ "/domesticwidgets" | prepend: baseurl }}">Domestic Widgets</a></u>, which are both part of my PhD.
-Whilst in progress, I am iteratively designing the Google Sheet template and developing the communication protocol to provide a seamless connection between the phone and incoming data sources.
-In addition, I am continuing to design the tutorial, which is aimed at families with children.
+I iteratively designed the Google Sheet template and developing the communication protocol to provide a seamless connection between the phone and incoming data sources.
+I additionally developed the tutorial with feedback from pilot runs, which is now published on  <u><a href="https://www.instructables.com/Turn-an-Unused-Smartphone-Into-a-Smart-Display/" target="_blank">Instructables.com</a></u>.
 </p>